MicrosoftDocs/learn/learn-pr/advocates/create-nodejs-project-dependencies/includes/4-dependency.md

 - **Size**.
 The number of dependencies could create a large footprint.
 If you're on a limited bandwidth or have other hardware limitations, this factor could be a concern.
 - **Licensing**.
 Licensing might be a factor if you're producing software that you intend to sell.
 If you have a license on a third-party library, and the creator of the library doesn't allow it to be included in software that's for sale, the creator could put you in a bad legal situation.
 - **Active maintenance**.
-If your package relies on a dependency that has been deprecated or hasn't seen any updates for a long time, that could be a problem.
+If your package relies on a dependency that's deprecated or hasn't seen any updates for a long time, that could be a problem.

 You can learn more about a package before installing it by going to `https://www.npmjs.com/package/<package name>`.
 This URL will take you to a detailed page for the package.
 Select the **Dependencies** tab to see how many packages and which packages it relies on to function.
 Another way to achieve a similar result is to enter this npm command: `npm view <package name>`.